RobertoRoos/sawIntuitiveResearchKitWiki/QLA-Heat-Sink.md

  * Rev 3.0, delivered mm/yyyy: ??
  * Rev 4.0, delivered mm/yyyy: imperial 4-40, 3/8 long

-To provide enough clearance for all the screws, we had to mill the heat sink fins:
 ![Heat sink mounted](/jhu-dvrk/sawIntuitiveResearchKit/wiki/qla-heat-sink-03.jpg)

 With the fan: